mostafa-abokhadra/backend-essentials/SEO/PracticalSEO.md

     - original information, comprehensive description, beyond the obvious
     - additional value is added to web scrapped content
     - main heading and titles are descriptive without exaggerating
-    - is the page trust worthy and the author or organization is clear? have about page ?
+    - make the page trust worthy and the author or organization is clear by having `about` page
-    - would user consider bookmark it or recommend it
+    - create your pages as if you want for users to consider bookmarking or recommending it
     - no spelling or sylestic issues
     - no easily verified factual errors
 - **provide good page experience**
     - page should load quickly **< 2.5 second**,  Use formats like **WebP** and **compress** images
     - Optimize JavaScript to reduce blocking elements.
         - Inline critical CSS and defer non-critical JavaScript so they don’t block the rendering of the main content.
-        - removie unused code, splitting code, and only loading what is needed initially.
+        - remove unused code, splitting code, and only loading what is needed initially.
         - Use asynchronous loading
         - Optimize main thread work: using **web worker**
     - Use techniques like lazy loading and caching.